raygaeta/game/README.md

 # Race the Marble Game 🎮✨

 #### A keyboard-controlled game with physics, lighting, and shadows, crafted using R3F/Drei and Rapier.
 Navigate through dynamic obstacles while racing against the clock, with procedurally generated levels ensuring every playthrough is unique and challenging.
+Future iterations will include a leaderboard and more levels!

 ---